marielle-lopez/flow/README.md

 - The frontend now uses React Hook Form to handle forms
 - Used Zod to validate data from form for creating a task
+- Running into an issue with applying a gradient colour to text using TailwindCSS
+  - Looked at various guides and all have the same code

 ### 2 March 2024